 How do you deep clean a couch?

-*Before beginning – know what fabric is on your couch.
-There are usually tags on your couch that says if it can be cleaned with water or must be dry cleaned, etc.
+*Before beginning it’s a good idea to know what type of fabric is on your couch.
+There are usually sofa tags with care instructions or manufacturer’s instructions on your couch with the correct cleaning method.
+The care instruction tag will specify the proper care and if it can be cleaned with water or must be dry cleaned, etc.

-Start by vacuuming your couch.
-I started by using my crevices tool and this tool gets in all the creases.
-My friend couch’s cushions were all attached.
+The first thing to do is to use a vacuum cleaner and vacuum the entire surface of the couch.
+I started by using my crevice tool, paying particular attention to all the creases.
+My friends seat cushions and back cushions were all attached.
 I went in every crease that couch had.
 If your cushions are not attached – remove the cushions and get in all the creases all over the couch.
+If you don’t have a crevice tool you can use any vacuum brush attachment.

 Next I put on my vacuum’s turbine tool – this is a little head that has an attachment that spins like a larger attachment you have on your carpet floor.
 If you don’t have one of these attachments, it’s okay just use the attachment that came with your vacuum.
 Vacuum every surface area of the couch.